grattan/grattex/README.md

   10. Locate the repository you just created, and click `Import to Overleaf`.
   11. Once imported the document will open and attempt to compile.
   12. At the top right, click `Share` and:
-       + add collaborators via their email address. *Please add all the LaTeXnicians (Nick)*, as well as the members of your team, plus Paul and Kat.
+       + add collaborators via their email address.
+Please add Mia, as well as the members of your team, plus Paul and Kat.
        + copy the `Anyone with this link can edit the project` link and paste it just under `\documentclass{grattan}` as a comment, *i.e.:*

 ```latex